cisco/mindmeld/docs/source/blueprints/food_ordering.rst

        }
    }

 In simple terms, the configuration for our food ordering app specifies that a dish entity can have a numeric quantity entity and an option entity as its attributes, and an option can in turn have another quantity entity associated with it.
 In addition to defining the head - dependent relations between the entities, the config also defines constraints such as the number of allowed dependents of a certain kind, the allowed attachment directions, etc. These constraints improve parsing accuracy by helping to eliminate potentially incorrect parse hypotheses.
-A full list of configurable constraints can be found in the :doc:`user guide <../userguide/language_parsing>`.
+A full list of configurable constraints can be found in the :doc:`user guide <../userguide/parser>`.

-Since the parser runs as the last step in the NLP pipeline, the easiest way to test it is using the Natural Language Processor's :keyword:`process()` method.
+Since the parser runs as the last step in the NLP pipeline, the easiest way to test it is using the Natural Language Processor's :meth:`process()` method.

 .. code:: python

    >>> query = "Two chicken kebab and a kibbi platter with a side of mujadara from palmyra"
    >>> entities = nlp.process(query)['entities']

-You can then look at the :keyword:`children` property of each entity to see its dependent entities.
+You can then look at the ``children`` property of each entity to see its dependent entities.
 For example, you can verify that the numeric quantity "two" gets attached to the dish "chicken kebab":

 .. code:: python